-If you have incurred expenses to modify your home to accommodate the changing needs of a senior, you may qualify for a home renovation tax credit.
-To qualify for this provincial credit, you must live in British Columbia, New Brunswick, or Ontario.
-However, the criteria are virtually the same in each province.
+If you have incurred expenses to modify your home to accommodate the changing needs of a senior or a disabled family member, you may qualify for the Home Accessibility Tax Credit (HATC) in your federal tax return.
+The credit has a similar provincial version called The Home Renovation Tax Credit in British Columbia and New Brunswick.
+The provincial credit has been eliminated in all other provinces.
+The criteria for eligibility are virtually the same in each province.

-Additionally, to claim either of these credits, you must be age 65 or older, or you must live with or be preparing to live with a family member in that age group.
-Finally, you must have incurred eligible home renovation expenses.
+Additionally, to claim these credits in New Brunswick, you must be age 65 or older, or you must live with or be prepared to live with a family member in that age group.
+In British Columbia, you qualify if you or another qualifying person in your home is 65 years old, or if you or the qualifying person is disabled and is eligible to claim the disability tax credit.
+You must have incurred eligible home renovation expenses.

-A qualifying family member may be your or your spouse’s or your common-law partner’s parent, step-parent, grandparent, sibling, aunt, uncle, great-aunt, great-uncle, child, stepchild, grandchild, niece or nephew.
-You may also claim this credit on behalf of your spouse or common-law partner.
+A qualifying member maybe you, your spouse/common-law partner, your or your spouse/common-law partner’s parent, step-parent, grandparent, sibling, aunt, uncle, great-aunt, great-uncle, child, stepchild, grandchild, niece, or nephew.

-Eligible expenses include money spent on improvements to your home that make it more accessible or less dangerous to the senior who resides there.
+Similar to the HATC, the eligible expenses include money spent on improvements to your home that make it more accessible or less dangerous to the senior or disabled person who resides there.

-Common eligible expenses include walk-in bathtubs, grab bars and non-slip bathroom flooring.
+Common eligible expenses include walk-in bathtubs, grab bars, and non-slip bathroom flooring.
 They also include renovations to permit living exclusively on the first floor, widening of doorways, and other wheelchair or mobility-related accommodations.
-You may also include expenses related to replacing drawer pulls, handles, light switches and other elements to help a senior with limited dexterity.
+You may also include expenses related to replacing the drawer pulls, handles, light switches, and other elements to help a senior with limited dexterity.

-To qualify for any of these credits, the expenses must be incurred for improvements that are of a enduring nature, and they must, as indicated above, make the home more accessible.
+To qualify for any of these credits, the expenses must be incurred for improvements that are of an enduring nature, and they must, as indicated above, make the home more accessible.

 Based on those guidelines, general maintenance expenses such as plumbing or heating repairs do not qualify.
 Similarly, you cannot claim either of these credit for expenses related to redecorating or replacing insulation.